MetricCalc

 Meters to CM

-Convert meters into centimeters when whole-number dimensions are easier to read.
+Convert meters into centimeters when whole-number dimensions are easier to read, compare, or label.

 cm